 “And He will send His angels with a great sound of a trumpet, and they will gather together His elect from the four winds, from one end of heaven to the other.
 (Matthew 24:30,31)

 But isn’t it true that the Lord Jesus will come suddenly as a surprise?
 Yes, but to the wicked, not to the elect who are serving Him.
 The trumpets and torches of the 300 did not come as a surprise to Gideon’s army but to the Midianites.
 The Day of the Lord will not come as a surprise to the saints who are walking in the light of God’s will.

-But ye, brethren, are not in darkness, that that day should overtake you as a thief.
+But you, brethren, are not in darkness, so that this Day should overtake you as a thief.
 (I Thessalonians 5:4)

 Some professing Christians shall be caught unprepared, as we read in the latter verses of Matthew, Chapter 24.

 “the master of that servant will come on a day when he is not looking for him and at an hour that he is not aware of,

 “and will cut him in two and appoint him his portion with the hypocrites.
 There shall be weeping and gnashing of teeth.
 (Matthew 24:50,51)